These are my academic publications.

 In Progress

-A paper on the use of GenAI in a programming course
+A paper on student GenAI reliance boundaries in programming education

 under review